microsoft/ApplicationInsights-Xamarin/README.md

 ### 4.1 **Add SDK sources to your Xamarin solution**

 Clone the repository in order to get the SDK sources.
-It contains 3 subfolder, one for a demo project (*DemoApp*) as well as its Dependencies (*packages*) and one for the SDK (*ApplicationInsightsXamarin*).
+It contains 3 subfolders, one for a demo project (*DemoApp*) as well as its Dependencies (*packages*) and one for the SDK (*ApplicationInsightsXamarin*).

 Copy *ApplicationInsightsXamarin* to your solution directory.
 Open Xamarin Studio and add its projects to your solution.
 This can be done by right clicking the solution name in the solution panel, then click *Add* - *Add Existing Project...*: